cordiverse/cordis/README.md

 ```

 `ctx.isolate()` accepts a parameter `keys` and returns a new context.
 Services included in `keys` will be isolated in the new context, while services not included in `keys` are still shared with the parent context.

+> Note: there is an edge case when using service isolation, service dependencies and `fork` events at the same time.
+Forks from a partially reusable plugin are **not** responsive to isolated service changes, because it may cause unexpected reloading across forks.
+If you want to write reusable plugin with service dependencies, just use `reusable` property instead of listening to `fork` event.

 ### Context [↑](#contents)